stefansundin/heroku-env/README.md

 $redis = Redis.new
 ```

 Doing this in every project started to become a little annoying, so I decided to make a gem.
-The goal is to handle all kinds of addons, but for now it only handles Redis and SMTP.
-Suggest more types by filing an issue.

 The gem only supports addons with a free plan.
-The order that the addons are selected depends on how stable and easy I perceive them to be.
+The order that the addons are selected depends on how stable and feature-rich they are.
 So if you are deciding what provider you want to use, a good choice is probably the first one in the lists below.

 The gem uses `||=` in all the assignments, so you can easily override any variable by manually setting it.